Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/ObjectExtensions.md

 ### GetDependencyResolver(object obj)

-Gets the [IDependencyResolver](#) that was used to create the specified object.This is a convenience call that internally does this:``` var dependencyResolverManager = DependencyResolverManager.Default;
+Gets the [IDependencyResolver](#) that was used to create the specified object.
+This is a convenience call that internally does this:``` var dependencyResolverManager = DependencyResolverManager.Default;
 var dependencyResolver = dependencyResolverManager.GetDependencyResolverForInstance(obj);